usnistgov/spectrumdb/README.md

 - Start mongod

+    # Create a mongod folder where you want the db to reside
     md c:\mongodb
     mongod -dbpath = c:\mongodb

 Note: if you installed mongod as a service (see above), it should start when you restart windows.

+- Start the db application

+    python dbgui.py

 # Example invocations

+The tool provides command line as well as GUI based invocation.
+You can look at the options using python populatedb.py -help etc.

+Here are some command line examples.
 Set up a dataset (the numbers below are just for illustrative purposes):

-     python populatedb.py create-dataset -dataset-name SanDiego -lat 32.715 -lon 117.161 -alt 100
+     python populatedb.py create -dataset-name SanDiego -lat 32.715 -lon 117.161 -alt 100 -instrument-tz America/Denver -fmin 3500 -fmax 3650 -flo-mhz 3557 -sample-rate 225 -ref-level-dbm 5 -gain 26.4 -fft-size 1024

 Populate the DB (assuming the data lives in e:\) as follows